E-2 Investor Visa

 The applicant must show detailed breakdowns of their financial investment in the company or enterprise, as well as proof that the enterprise is real and active.
 The best way to show this is by including a comprehensive 5- year business plan

 What is the Duration of the E- 2 Visa?

 The E-2 visa may last from 2 to 5 years, depending on the applicant’s country of origin.

 The applicant’s spouse and children (unmarried and under 21 years of age) may join them in the U.S. Based on their relationship with the principal E-2 holder, they may hold E-2 visas as well.
 This visa will also allow the children to attend school and college/university and the spouse to work (with Employment Authorization).

-Brudner Law in Newport Beach is experienced in the visa application process and can walk you through it.
+Brudner Law in Irvine is experienced in the visa application process and can walk you through it.
 We handle a wide range of immigration matters from initial application, to waivers and appeals.
 Contact us online or at 714 794 9366 today.

 WHAT THEY SAY

 I was looking for an immigration lawyer in the Orange County area for some consultation.
 I found Yael Brudner and she advised on my case.
 All I can say is that Yael is the best immigration lawyer in Orange County, period!